codevence/fair-wizard-guide/docs/applications/data-management-planner/document-templates/index.rst

 This section is about managing the document templates and document template editors.
 Similarly to Knowledge Models, we can manage :doc:`./list/index` or work on new or customize existing templates using :doc:`./editors/index`.

-The following video explains how document templates work.
+Watch this video to learn more about document templates:

 .. youtube:: RoedJwy6U44
     :width: 100%